penuuugreat/penuuugreat/README.md

 ## 🏆 Achievements

-- Managed to win Nakuru Esports Eligue championship held at Mount Kenya University
+- Managed to win a football tournament at Nakuru Esports Eligue championship held at Mount Kenya University
-- Ranked top 8 in Kenya's eligue one championship.
+- Ranked top 8 in Kenya's eligue one  electronic football championship.

 ## 📫 Let's Connect!